nguyen-gia-hien-tu/CS1XA3/Project01/README.md

 # CS 1XA3 Project01 - tun1

 ## USAGE
+1. Use the `cd` command to get into the `CS1XA3` folder
-Execute the script from the project root (i.e. execute the script when you are at the `CS1XA3` folder) with:
+2. Execute the script from the project root (i.e. execute the script when you are in the `CS1XA3` folder) with:
 * `chmod +x ./Project01/project_analyze.sh`
 * `./Project01/project_analyze.sh`

-You need to run the script again to test another feature

 **Note:**
 * You don't need to type in any argument, after executing the script, there will be user prompt guiding to the next steps
 * Enter __1__, __2__, __3__, or __4__ corresponding to the feature you want to execute
 * You will need to enter the number correctly or the script won't run anything feature
+* You need to run the script again to test another feature

 ## Feature 2: FIXME Log
 * __Description:__
-    * This feature finds every file in the repository folder (`CS1XA3` folder) and its sub-folders that has the word `#FIXME` in the last line and put a list of the file names in `CS1XA3/Project01/fixme.log`
+    * This feature finds every file in the repository folder (`CS1XA3` folder) and its sub-folders that has the word `#FIXME` (case sensitive) in the last line and put a list of the file names in `CS1XA3/Project01/fixme.log`
     * The feature will ignore `.git` directory
 * __Execution:__ Execute this feature by typing __2__ when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__